 Engineering will be the provision of the services and rigging and support of the technical facilities.
-This is coordinated by the Engineering Manager (EM) who will be responsible for all the technology for any production.
-If multiple venues are required there will an EM allocated to each location.
+This is coordinated by the engineering manager who will be responsible for all the technology for any particular production.
+If multiple venues are required there will an engineering manager allocated to each location.

-Operations is the team who operates the technical equipment and usually reports to the director who is responsible for selecting shots and locations.
-This staff is responsible for the control of the technical equipment and provide services such as camera operation, sound mixing and communications.
+Operations are the team who operates the technical equipment and usually reports to the Director who is responsible for selecting shots and locations.
+These staff are responsible for the control of the technical equipment and provide services such as camera operation, sound mixing and communications.
 They are often freelance and employed on a case-by-case basis.

-Increasingly, there are remote and hybrid production models which mean that the teams are split with some functions such as camera operations happening on location but others such as vision mixing being done from a different location.
+Increasingly, we are seeing remote and hybrid production models which mean that the teams are split with some functions such as camera operations happening on location but others such as vision mixing being done from a different location.